MandyHole/opendayplanner/README.md

 <strong>Name badges:</strong> The programme allows the user to add the information of any new staff who need badges into the system with the information populated formatted as all caps and added as a new row in the Badges worksheet (Open Day event only).
 It ensures that a response is given for each input.

-<strong>Calendar reminders:</strong> The programme automatically creates a series of reminders to help the user to remember what they have to do at a particular date in relation to the date of the event.
+<strong>Generated Due Dates:</strong> The programme automatically creates a series of due dates to help the user to remember what they have to do at a particular date in relation to the date of the event.
 The reminders cannot be in the past or fall on a weekend.

-<strong>Print reminders:</strong> The programme automatically creates a series of print statements to remind the user what they need to do now.
-They are done with a delay to make sure the user has a chance to read them.
+<strong>Prompts for tasks due:</strong> The programme automatically creates a series of prompts to ask if the user has done the task that is due currently.
+If they have, the completed date and entered username are entered into the relevent tasts spreadsheet.
+The programme also reminds the user to create zaps as they couldn't have done it until the programme generated the spreadsheet.
+The reminders are done with a delay to make sure the user has a chance to read them and doesn't miss anything.

 ## Testing